...

 • Complimentary Family & Alumni Programs

-It is extraordinarily potent, estimated to be approximately 100 times more powerful than fentanyl and thousands of times more potent than morphine.
+Carfentanil is very potent.
+It’s estimated to be approximately 100 times more powerful than fentanyl and thousands of times more potent than morphine.

 How Long Does Fentanyl Stay In Your Urine, Blood, Saliva & Hair?